 Steve served as Lead Composer and Sound Designer at Harmonix Music Systems, known for award winning music games and franchises such as Guitar Hero, Rock Band, The Beatles: Rock Band, and Dance Central.

 With his audio direction work on games such as Dance Central (2019 - Harmonix/Oculus) and Rock Band VR (2017 - Harmonix/Oculus), he has become a leading audio designer for virtual reality and generative music systems (US patent for "Improvised Guitar Simulation"), while rethinking the possibilities for the music game genre.
 His work was documented in the Sound on Sound interview, Steve Pardo: Creating Rock Band VR (nominated for "Best Game Audio Article, Publication, or Broadcast" - GANG Awards 2017).

 Steve has been recognized for his audio design and direction work with nominations for Rock Band VR ("Best VR Audio" - GANG Awards 2017) and for Super Beat Sports ("Best Sound Design for a Casual/Social Game" - GANG Awards 2017).

 Steve is incredibly active in the game audio community at large.
 He taught classes on game audio and music design at MIT and the Berklee College of Music, and has given talks NYU and Boston Post Mortem.
 He currently serves on the Industry Advisory Board for the Sound Arts MA program at Northwestern University, and is responsible for launching Belmont University’s first game audio class, which he started in 2019.

-Outside of game audio, Steve is also an active and performing/recording saxophone and clarinet player.
+Outside of game audio, Steve is also an active and performing/recording saxophone and woodwind player.
 He currently leads his own group, the Steve Pardo Trio.
 His playing can be heard on various recordings and in many different ways.